 Framing American Cities

-Framing American Cities abstracts familiar elements drawn from the urban landscape to represent three US cities: New York; Columbus, OH; and San Francisco.
-It seeks to draw parallels between the form of cities and the evolution of American ideology.
+Framing American Cities abstracts familiar elements from the urban landscape to represent three US cities: New York; Columbus, OH; and San Francisco.
+The project draws parallels between the form of US cities and American attitudes towards urbanization and metropolitan culture, exploring national myths about the frontier and the activity of the individual in relation to the whole.